What Matters for Simulation to Online Reinforcement Learning on Real Robots: A Recipe for Stable Sim-to-Online RL

+Popular SAC implementations \citep[e.g.][]{brax2021github,huang2022cleanrl} perform one actor--critic update per parallel environment step, so the effective update-to-data ratio (UTD) $\eta$ decreases as the number of environments $N_e$ grows.
+While negligible for $N_e \sim 10$, this causes severe undertraining when $N_e \sim 1000$ needed for robust transfer (\Cref{sec:off-policy-in-sim}).
+We address this by increasing $\eta$ with $N_e$, though matching the data-generation rate exactly ($\eta \approx N_e$) is unnecessary due to diminishing returns.
+Sweeps over $\eta \in \{4, 8, 16, 32, 48, 64, 96, 128\}$ on the Franka Emika Panda ($N_e=512$) and Unitree Go1 ($N_e=8192$), each with five seeds, show that performance improves until a task-dependent saturation point, beyond which wall-clock cost rises substantially with little additional benefit (\Cref{fig:sweep-combined}).

-We train the prior policy $\pi_0$ for the Franka Emika Panda and Unitree Go1 using Mujoco Playground \citep{zakka2025mujoco}.
-The Race Car dynamics are implemented following the first-principles model of \citet{kabzan2020amz}.
-Our implementation builds on Brax \citep{brax2021github}, which accelerates (simulated) training by parallelizing data collection across thousands of domain-randomized environments. \begin{enumerate*}[label=\textbf{(\roman*)}] \item In the Franka Emika Panda setup (cf. \Cref{fig:robots}), we randomize the camera perspective, illumination, and field of view to improve robustness to visual variations (see \Cref{sec:franka-details}).
-This allows $\pi_0$ to successfully detect and approach the cube, but it often fails to grasp and lift it on the real robot.
-These failures are primarily due to unmodeled contact dynamics between the gripper and the cube, as well as discrepancies between rendered and real visual observations. \item For the quadruped, we train a constrained prior policy by limiting the range of commanded linear and angular velocities~($v$ and $\omega_z$ in \Cref{fig:go1-demo}) during simulation.
-While policies trained purely in simulation can already yield stable locomotion \citep[see][]{zakka2025mujoco}, limiting $\pi_0$ during pretraining allows us to demonstrate how online learning can be efficiently used in locomotion tasks. \item In the Race Car environment, we sample the motor parameters, tire friction and car mass to improve sim-to-real transfer.
-The resulting policy $\pi_0$ successfully parks the car in simulation, however on the real system often overshoots it. \end{enumerate*} As shown in \Cref{fig:sim-to-real}, the prior policies succeed in solving all the simulated tasks, while exhibit limited performance when transferring to the real system.
+\paragraph{Zero-shot performance.} \looseness=-1 In the Franka Emika Panda setup (cf. \Cref{fig:robots}), $\pi_0$ successfully detects and approaches the cube, but it often fails to grasp and lift it on the real robot.
+These failures are primarily due to unmodeled contact dynamics between the gripper and the cube, as well as discrepancies between rendered and real visual observations.
+For the quadruped, we train a constrained prior policy by limiting the range of commanded linear and angular velocities~($v$ and $\omega_z$ in \Cref{fig:go1-demo}) during simulation.
+While policies trained purely in simulation can already yield stable locomotion \citep[see][]{zakka2025mujoco}, limiting $\pi_0$ during pretraining allows us to demonstrate how online learning can be efficiently used in locomotion tasks.
+In the Race Car environment, the resulting policy $\pi_0$ successfully parks the car in simulation; however, on the real system, it often overshoots the goal.
+As shown in \Cref{fig:sim-to-real}, the prior policies succeed in solving all the simulated tasks, while exhibiting limited performance when transferring to the real system.
+Specific implementation details on each simulated task can be found in \Cref{sec:franka-details,sec:go1-details,sec:rccar-details}.